suhanw/suhanw.github.io/data/drafts/using-msw-with-storybook-jest-dev.md

 In this post, we'll explore how you can leverage MSW to supercharge your local development, make your Storybook demos more realistic, and test your app’s functionality in isolation with Jest.

+We will be building upon the React/Node.js app from this [previous blog post](https://www.suhanwijaya.com/posts/react-node-typescript-2024).

 ---

 ### React hooks for API requests

 I like to keep my API helper methods in separate modules.
+This method calls the API route `GET /user`.

 ```ts
 // client/src/api/get-user.ts